E-Shiels/HolidaysFinder/Notes.md

-The code should be written in ES6 as much as possible - Use the create-react-app generator to start your project. - Done Follow the instructions on this repo to setup the generator: create-react-app - Done Your app should have one HTML page to render your react-redux application - There should be 2 container components - EmailContainer.js, Holidays.js - Done There should be 5 stateless components - HolidayDescription.js, HoldayHeader.js, HolidayObservance.js, HolidayLocation.js, SiteFooter.js - Done
+The code should be written in ES6 as much as possible - Use the create-react-app generator to start your project. - Done (Follow the instructions on this repo to setup the generator: create-react-app) Your app should have one HTML page to render your react-redux application - Done There should be 2 container components - EmailContainer.js, Holidays.js - Done There should be 5 stateless components - HolidayDescription.js, HoldayHeader.js, HolidayObservance.js, HolidayLocation.js, SiteFooter.js - Done
 There should be 3 routes -